Igor (film): Plot

-The once-peaceful kingdom of Malaria, driven into poverty by a never-ending storm, has saved itself through evil inventions: King Malbert encouraged the best and most wicked scientists to create doomsday devices and blackmail the rest of the world.
+The once-peaceful land of Malaria, driven into poverty by a never-ending storm, has saved itself through evil inventions: King Malbert encouraged the best and most wicked scientists to create doomsday devices,s and blackmail the rest of the world.
 Malaria has since become a dark and sinister land where evil reigns supreme; the leading mad scientists compete in the annual Evil Science Fair, assisted by hunchbacked second-class citizens known as "Igors".

-One Igor aspires to become an evil scientist himself; his inventions include his friends Scamper, an immortal, yet suicidal rabbit, and Brain, an unintelligent brain in a jar.
+One Igor aspires to become an evil scientist himself; his inventions include his friends Scamper, an immortal, yet suicidal rabbit, and Brain, an unintelligent brain (misspelled "Brian") in a jar.
 Igor must hide his scientific talents for fear of being sent to the "Igor Recycling Plant", especially from his master, the incompetent Dr. Glickenstein.
-Meanwhile, the popular Dr. Schadenfreude has won seventeen Evil Science Fairs by stealing the winning inventions from other scientists with the help of his shape-shifting girlfriend Jaclyn, and plots to use this year's invention to overthrow Malbert and rule Malaria himself.
+Meanwhile, the popular Dr. Schadenfreude has won seventeen Evil Science Fairs by stealing the winning inventions from other scientists with the help of his shape-shifting girlfriend Jaclyn, and plots to use this year's invention to overthrow King Malbert and rule Malaria himself.

 Unbeknownst to Igor, Glickenstein's girlfriend "Heidi" is actually Jaclyn in disguise, attempting to steal the scientist's plans.
 Ignoring Igor's concerns, Glickenstein is killed when his latest invention malfunctions.
-King Malbert, threatened by Schadenfreude's popularity, visits in hopes that Glickenstein will defeat him at the Evil Science Fair, and Igor lies that his master is creating life, which Malbert declares would prove him the greatest evil scientist of all time.
+King Malbert, threatened by Dr. Schadenfreude's popularity, visits in hopes that Glickenstein will defeat him at the Evil Science Fair, and Igor lies that his master is creating life, which King Malbert declares would prove him the greatest evil scientist of all time.
 Igor decides to complete his own project for the Evil Science Fair: creating a monstrous being from various human remains.

 With Brain and Scamper's help, Igor assembles a huge, indestructible monster, but the reanimated creature escapes.
-Sneaking into Glickenstein's castle, Schadenfreude discovers his rival is dead, and steals Igor's plans for a living monster, which he believes will be his key to taking the throne.
+Sneaking into Glickenstein's castle, Dr. Schadenfreude discovers his rival is dead, and steals Igor's plans for a living monster, which he believes will be his key to taking the throne.
 Igor discovers the monster's "evil bone" was not activated, making her friendly and gentle, and accidentally names her Eva.
 His attempt to have her professionally brainwashed instead leaves her aspiring to become an actress.